-- unique and proprietary technology; - breadth and diversity of high-quality product offerings; - ability to offer standard and custom products that meet customers' needs at a competitive cost; - excellence in customer service and support; and - recruitment and retention of qualified personnel, particularly engineers.
+- unique and proprietary technology; - breadth and diversity of high-quality product offerings; - Energy Star certification of certain products; - ability to offer standard and custom products that meet customers' needs at a competitive price; - · excellence in customer service and support; and - recruitment and retention of qualified personnel, particularly engineers.

 We expect our markets to remain competitive and to reflect rapid technological evolution and continuously evolving customer and regulatory requirements.
-Our ability to remain competitive depends in part upon our success in developing new and enhanced advanced lighting solutions and introducing these systems at competitive prices on a timely basis.
+Our ability to remain competitive depends in part upon our success in developing new and enhanced advanced lighting solutions and introducing these products at competitive prices on a timely basis.